By: Yukon Charlie’s Trailblazer, Meghan Izzo

 The first 3.3 miles are located on Lake Rd until you reach a sign for Indian Head, Fish Hawk Cliffs, and Colvin on the left.
 This is the third entrance sign you will see to reach Indian Head and is located towards the very end of Lake Road.
 Though there are ways to do this trail as a 10 mile loop, the easiest is to go in the Indian Head and Fish Hawk Cliffs trailhead at the end of Lake Road and back out for a total of 8 miles.
 Give yourself at least 6 hours to complete this hike, take into consideration you will be making stops to change into your snowshoes, to eat, to rest, and to take pictures.

 From there, it’s a tough but rewarding .07 mile climb to the summit.
 Along the way, you will see beautiful views of the Gothics and Lower Ausable Lake, frozen waterfalls, and an icy ladder.
 Take your time ascending and descending, this trail is very thin and steep at time and the ice can be very slick.
 It is important to use you snowshoe spikes to grip the ice and your trekking poles to balance you.

-The summit of Indian Head is extremely windy, so secure any belongings before stepping out from the tree coverage.
+The summit of the Indian Head Adirondack mountain range is extremely windy, so secure any belongings before stepping out from the tree coverage.
 I also recommend using a face cover to prevent wind burn.
 Use you snowshoes to grip and keep you balance against wind gusts.
 The views are absolutely breathtaking here.
 Take advantage of the solitude and soak up the wonderful view you worked to get to.
 Follow the trail back to lake road and to the parking lot.
 The parking lot is about a half hour drive from Lake Placid and you can grab some great food there.